 The EPA developed EJSCREEN, a publicly available tool that uses nationally consistent data, to produce maps and reports detailing environmental and demographic indicators that can be used to evaluate EJ concerns.
-The EPA selected a 90th percentile threshold for this action to evaluate the potential for EJ concerns in a community, meaning that if the area of interest exceeds the 90th percentile for one or more of the EJ indexes, the EPA considers that area to have a high potential for EJ concerns.
-The ADEQ mapped the location of South32 Hermosa - Hermosa Project and reviewed a five-mile radius around the facility for potential environmental justice concerns (see Figure 1 below).
+In the EJSCREEN tool guidance, a 90th percentile threshold was selected to evaluate the potential for EJ concerns in a community, meaning that if the area of interest exceeds the 90th percentile for one or more of the EJ indexes, that area is considered to have a high potential for EJ concerns.
+Using the EJSCREEN tool, ADEQ mapped the location of South32 Hermosa - Hermosa Project and reviewed a five-mile radius around the facility for potential environmental justice concerns (see Figure 1 below).